freeCodeCamp/freeCodeCamp/CONTRIBUTING.md

 ### Translate guide articles and coding challenges

 You can help us to translate our Guide articles and Coding challenges into a language that you speak.
-Currently we have translated versions in:
+Currently, we have translated versions in:

 - [Chinese (中文)](https://github.com/freeCodeCamp/freeCodeCamp/tree/master/curriculum/challenges/chinese)
 - [Russian (русский)](https://github.com/freeCodeCamp/freeCodeCamp/tree/master/curriculum/challenges/russian)